 ENGLISH | DEUTSCH

-My name is Christine Paulus.
-I'm a psychologist and certified Integral Coach and Business Coach.
-As a longtime musician, I love to bring my improvisational approach to my work as an Online Coach!
+I'm Christine Paulus, an M.Sc. psychologist and certified Integral Coach and Business Coach.
+Since 2013, I work with leaders, business owners, and private individuals.
+As a longtime musician, I love bringing an improvisational approach into my online coaching!